U.S. to send F-16 jets to Romania for exercises

 Romania’s leftist government approved a plan last year to buy second-hand F-16 fighter jets from Portugal to bring its air force up to NATO standards.

-Romania, along with neighboring Bulgaria, joined NATO in 2004 and has been part of Washington’s military operations in Iraq and Afghanistan.
+Romania, along with neighbouring Bulgaria, joined NATO in 2004 and has been part of Washington’s military operations in Iraq and Afghanistan.
 It is in the process of phasing out its outdated Soviet-made MiG-21s.
+(Reporting by Luiza Ilie; Editing by Gareth Jones)